Twelve years after conflict erupted, Darfur's 12 year-olds have big ambitions

 The mass killings of a decade ago have eased, but the insurgency continues and Khartoum has kept up attacks on rebel groups, leaving many living in limbo in harsh conditions.

-Khartoum mobilized proxy Arab militia to help quell the revolt in a region where many live in houses made of straw and grass.
-Some militiamen, known locally as Janjaweed, pillaged and burned villages and killed civilians.
+Khartoum mobilised proxy Arab militia to help quell the revolt in a region where many live in houses made of straw and grass.
+Some militiamen, known locally as Janjaweed, pillaged and burnt villages and killed civilians.
 The government has called the Janjaweed outlaws and denied supporting them.

 Almost half a million people were displaced last year alone, the highest annual total since the height of the conflict in 2004, U.N. figures show.